HermiTech-LLC/Morty/README.md

    ```

 4. **Automate the Process**:
-   Alternatively, you can use the `main.py` script to compile the Verilog module and run the ROS node:
+   Alternatively, you can use the `main.py` script to compile the Verilog modules and run the ROS node:
    ```sh
    python main.py
    ```